-Most forms of assistance require completion of the Free Application for Federal Student Aid (FAFSA) except for scholarships for incoming students (which are handled by the Admissions Office).
-The FAFSA determines financial need for the Federal student aid programs, and the Financial Aid Office reviews the results.
+Most forms of assistance require completion of the Free Application for Federal Student Aid (FAFSA).
+The FAFSA determines financial need for the Federal student aid programs as well as some State need-based aid programs.

-To meet early filing deadlines, you should complete the FAFSA as soon as possible after January 1 for the coming year.
+To meet early filing deadlines, you should complete the FAFSA as soon as possible after October 1 for the coming year.
 It may be completed using estimated income, if necessary, to meet deadlines.
-You can make corrections later, when taxes are filed.
+You can make corrections later after you have filed your taxes.

 Pell Grants and Direct Stafford and PLUS Loans are processed all year; however, early application assures the availability of funds when classes start.

 Information regarding Missouri state funding, including applications for those programs that require additional documentation, is online at the Missouri Department of Higher Education website.
 State financial aid program deadlines are listed on the FAFSA.

 The quickest way to apply for federal aid is online through the Web at www.fafsa.ed.gov.
 Both new and renewal applicants can complete the Free Application for Federal Student Aid by accessing this site.
-New applicants must apply for a pin number to sign the FAFSA on-line.
-If you are a dependent student, one parent (whose information is on the FAFSA) will need a pin number to sign the application electronically also.
-Your e-mail for the pin number may come back to you from the U.S. Department of Education or from firstname.lastname@example.org.
+New applicants must apply for a FSA Username and Password to sign the FAFSA online.
+If you are a dependent student, one parent (whose information is on the FAFSA) will need a FSA Username and Password to sign the application electronically also.
+Your email for the FSA Username and Password may come back to you from the U.S. Department of Education or from email@example.com.

-After receiving a valid FAFSA, the Financial Aid Office will send freshmen a paper award letter with login instructions to TruView and the access to accept/decline their awards.
-For upperclassmen, we will send you an email directing you to TruView to view and accept/decline the awards offered.
+After receiving a valid FAFSA, the Financial Aid Office will send freshmen a paper award letter with instructions on how to login to TruView and access the award acknowledgment process.
+For upperclassmen, we will send you an e-mail directing you to TruView to view and accept/decline the awards offered.
 Aid awards can also be monitored via the TruView student portal.